 The most expensive snow blowers out of these two brands belong to Ariens, but so do the cheapest.

 Value for money is on offer with both brands.
 But because you have more choice when it comes to features with Ariens, this means you only have to pay for what you need, therefore, Ariens has the best range of snow blowers when it comes to price.

 Both brands sell single-stage and two-stage snow blowers.
 None of the brands sell three-stage machines (here’s how 3-stage machines differ from the other models).

 Two-stage models mean they have a set of augers to help break down the snow.
 You can read more about augers in our guide to the best snow blowers.

 There isn’t a huge level of difference in the quality of the augers of the two brands, but Husqvarna’s heavy-duty, steel augers are marginally better and operate quickly to clear a lot of snow.

-They also cope slightly better with wet snow than some of the models in the Ariens range.
+They also cope slightly better with wet snow (you can read more about clearing wet snow here) than some of the models in the Ariens range.
 The auger build quality is a strength for both of the brands, but Husqvarna just edges it.